Understanding the truth behind the many false memory myths can save you time if you decide to improve your own memory.

 In his book, Your Memory : How It Works and How to Improve It, Dr. Ken Higbee exposes the truth behind the 10 most common memory myths.
 I've summarized these for you below.

 Look at each of these myths closely - you might be surprised at how many of these you thought were true!
+After reading this list, you might want to check out my quick guide to how memory works.

 Your memory is not a thing.
 There is no part of your brain that a doctor can point to and say, "There's a healthy-looking memory."